yahoo/spivak/README.md

 The low-resolution version of the videos should be enough for visualization purposes.

-### Optionally, set up some convenient folders
+### Set up some folders

-In order to make it easier to follow our guides, we suggest that you create some folders to store your models and results, as follows.
+In order to follow our guides, please create folders to store your models and results, as follows.

 ```bash